 512-329-5757, Ext.
 202

 Lindsey Boyd holds a Bachelor of Arts in Sociology from the University of Texas at Austin with a minor in Economics.
 She has worked in nonprofits for nine years.
 As Director of Development, Lindsey oversees all campaigns, events, communications, grant writing, donor relations and stewardship.
-Prior to joining Wonders & Worries as the Development Director in 2013, she worked in development at Round Rock Christian Academy and Seton.
+Prior to joining Wonders & Worries in 2013, she worked in development at Round Rock Christian Academy and Seton.
 She currently serves on the Board of Directors at Round Rock Christian Academy and the Revenue Development Committee at the ARC of Texas.
 She is a member of the Junior League of Austin and the Association of Fundraising Professionals where she serves on the Membership Committee as the Scholarship Chair.

-Lindsey is married to her high school sweetheart and they have four “fur children.”
+Lindsey is married to her high school sweetheart and they have multiple “fur children.”
 When she’s not at work, you might find her traveling, eating amazing food, listening to Hamilton, cheering on the Longhorns and binge watching her favorite shows on Netflix.

 512-329-5757, Ext.
 206